Image above – Styrian Panther – Swiss Chard Anthotype

 Add salt and leave for 10 mins.
 This will assist in extracting the spinach emulsion.

-Use some old material or clothes to squeeze out the liquid
+Use some old material or cloth to squeeze out the liquid

 Squeeze out the liquid into a tray.